MinaProtocol/mina/README.md

 ## Build a dev docker image
 1. clone this repository
-1. run `make docker` to pull down our dev container image (~7GB download, go strecth)
+1. run `make docker` to pull down our dev container image (~7GB download, go strecth your legs)

-## First build
+## First code build

-1. Change your shell path to include our scripts directory.
+1. Change your shell path to include our scripts directory.<br>
 (REMEMBER to change the HOME and SOURCE directory to match yours)

 ```bash
 export PATH=~/src/nanobit/scripts:$PATH
 ```

-2. Start a build `make dev` (go stretch)
+2. Start a build `make dev` (go stretch your arms)

-## Customizing your developer environment
+## Customizing your dev environment for autocomplete/merlin

-1. If you use vim, add this in your vimrc to use merlin.
+1. If you use vim, add this snippet in your vimrc to use merlin. <br>
 (REMEMBER to change the HOME directory to match yours)

 ```bash